ibm-cloud-docs/vmware-service/tutorials/vcda-migrating-onprem.md

 * Required user permissions.
 Ensure that your user account has sufficient permissions [to create and manage {{site.data.keyword.vcf-aas}} resources](/docs/vmware-service?topic=vmware-service-getting-started).
 * [A preprovisioned {{site.data.keyword.vcf-aas}} Cloud Director site](/docs/vmwaresolutions?topic=vmwaresolutions-tenant-ordering).
 * [The VCDA service is installed on your Cloud Director site instance](/docs/vmware-service?topic=vmware-service-vcda-adding-deleting).
-* An existing VMware vCenter cluster.
+* An existing vCenter cluster.
 * A free VMware® by Broadcom account.

-## Install VCDA on-premises in VMware vCenter Server
+## Install VCDA on-premises appliance in a self-managed vCenter
 {: #vcda-migrating-onprem-vcs}
 {: step}

-Before you configure public or private endpoints, you must install VCDA on-premises in VMware vCenter Server.
+Before you configure public or private endpoints, you must install VCDA on-premises in a self-managed vCenter.

 The following steps outline a validated process.
 Many different configurations work.
 {: note}

-1. Download the **VMware Cloud Director Availability On-premises Appliance** ``.ova`` file to a server that has a network connection to the vCenter Server.
+1. Download the **VMware Cloud Director Availability On-premises Appliance** ``.ova`` file to a server that has a network connection to the self-managed vCenter.
    1. [Log in](https://support.broadcom.com/group/ecx/productfiles?subFamily=VMware%20Cloud%20Director%20Availability&displayGroup=Standard&release=4.7.1&os=&servicePk=203331&language=EN){: external} to VMware by Broadcom or create a free account.
    2. Click the **Drivers and Tools** tab.
    3. Download **VMware Cloud Director Availability On-premises Appliance**.